ohnoitsarowe/terminal-themes/README.md

 - vim plugins
   - Open vim, and run `:PlugInstall` to install all plugins
   - Wait for all plugin installs to complete, and then restart vim

+# Post-Installation Steps

+### iTerm2 window padding/margins

+Many of the background images add top/bottom/side frames as part of the graphics.

+To prevent text from overlapping the background image, do the following:

+- Open `iTerm -> Settings -> Appearance
+- Adjust "Side margins" and "Top  & bottom margins" to your liking
+- ***Note!** This is a global setting and will need updated when switching themes4.